bketelsen/wasmblog/content/blog/2022-03-18-caddy-zero-downtime.md

 ### Step 3: Create a health check

 This was the easiest part.
-I created a markdown file called `health.md`.
-If the spin instance is serving requests, it will return a 200 status code.
-Caddy checks this URI to see if the spin instance is healthy every second.
+Spin has a built-in health endpoint at `/healthz` that returns `OK` if the instance is running.

 ### Step 4: Update the content